 Crossing the generational divide

-This should not be construed as a slight against their work ethic, as Generation Y employees crave meaningful careers that will see them develop personally and professionally.
-They are very strong minded and are determined to have their opinions heard by management.
+Generation Y is known for their creativity, productivity, and quick learning abilities.
+However, they have faced criticism for associating work happiness with achievement and rewards.
+This should not be misconstrued as a lack of work ethic, as Generation Y employees aspire to pursue meaningful careers that foster personal and professional growth.
+They possess strong opinions and are determined to have their voices heard by management.